fettermania/wordle-solver/README.md

 #### Others

-- Filter empty results in evaluation output for readbility
+- [FIXED] Filter empty results in evaluation output for readbility
-- Bug: An answer set with one option should make everything -1 (b/c you know the answer!)
+- [FIXED] Bug: An answer set with one option should make everything -100 (b/c you know the answer!)